The Jeopardy Room: Plot

 Major Ivan Kuchenko, an escaped political prisoner who is attempting to defect, is trapped inside a hotel room in an unnamed, politically neutral country.
 Commissar Vassiloff, a hitman, and Boris, his assistant, are watching Kuchenko from a room across the street.
 Vassiloff, who considers himself an artist, has an elaborate plan for Kuchenko's assassination.
 After Vassiloff tricks Kuchenko into drinking a sleeping drug, Kuchenko awakes to find a taped recording from Vassiloff in which he explains that he has booby-trapped an object in the room.
 If Kuchenko finds and disarms the object within three hours, he will be allowed to live; if he tries to leave the room before then or turn out the lights, he will be shot by Boris, an expert sniper.

 Vassiloff tells Boris he has hidden a lethal bomb in the telephone, but it will be triggered only by picking up an incoming call.
 Thus, when Kuchenko picks up the phone without it ringing, nothing happens.
 Kuchenko grows increasingly nervous and desperate as the ordeal continues, even begging Vassiloff to shoot him at one point.
 With ten minutes of time left, Vassiloff places a call to Kuchenko's room.
 Kuchenko puts his hand on the receiver, but hesitates.
 When Vassiloff tries to call him a second time, Kuchenko bolts out of the hotel room, narrowly escaping a spray of bullets from Boris.
 Later, Vassiloff and Boris enter the room to dispose of evidence.
 The telephone rings, and Boris and Vassiloff are both killed after Boris unthinkingly answers it.
 On the other end of the line is Ivan Kuchenko, calling from a phone booth at the airport.
-The operator tells him she is unable to reach his party, but Kuchenko states, "It’s alright, operator.
-I...
+The operator tells him she is unable to reach his party, but Kuchenko states, "It’s all right, operator.
+I ...
 I have reached them.”
 He then leaves to board a plane flying to New York City, as Vassiloff and Boris are shown lying dead amidst the rubble of Kuchenko's room.